-If your trial is blinded a randomisation list (or code list) will be used to link randomisation codes to treatments.
+If your trial is blinded a code list will be used to link randomisation (kit) codes to treatments.

-If you use a drug packaging company you will need to allocate different parts of the code list to different trial sites.
+If the codes are pre-printed on the kits, you will need to allocate different parts of the code list to different trial sites.
 You will need to update the randomisation system with this information to ensure the code allocated is available on site when randomising a patient.
-Conversely, if pharmacies hold unblinded stocks of the trial drugs a pharmacist can write the randomisation code on the packaging.
-In this case there is no need to allocate different parts of the code list to different trial sites.
+Conversely, if pharmacies hold unblinded stocks of the trial drugs a pharmacist can write the kit code on the packaging at randomisation.
+In this case there is no need to allocate different parts of the code list to different trial sites in advance.

-The randomisation list can be created by your own statistician or by Sealed Envelope.
-In the former case please send the randomisation list to us as a spreadsheet or CSV file.
+The code list can be created by your own statistician or by Sealed Envelope.
+In the former case please send the code list to us as a spreadsheet or CSV file.

 If you are using our comprehensive randomisation service, we customise the randomisation form for your trial.
 The fields to include on this form would normally include: